The Woggle-Bug (musical): Background

 After the success of The Wizard of Oz on Broadway in 1903, Baum set out immediately to write a sequel, The Marvelous Land of Oz; Being an Account of the Further Adventures of the Scarecrow and the Tin Woodman, which was published in 1904.
-The book was dedicated to the stars of the musical, Fred A. Stone and David C. Montgomery, who had been made majors stars by the show.
+The book was dedicated to the stars of the musical, Fred A. Stone and David C. Montgomery, who became major stars because of the show.
 However, The Wizard of Oz was still running, and Montgomery & Stone refused to leave it to do an untested sequel.

 As a result, the story had to be heavily overhauled to eliminate the Scarecrow and the Tin Woodman, as the novel had excluded Dorothy Gale and the Cowardly Lion, neither of whom were major draws in the stage show.
-The Woggle-Bug is made the driving force of the story, when he had been introduced fairly late in the novel (Chapter 12 of 24), and did not make a major contribution to plot, only to characterization.
+The Woggle-Bug is made the driving force of the story, although he had been introduced fairly late in the novel (Chapter 12 of 24), and did not make a major contribution to the plot.
 His introduction is moved to the beginning of the play, and he is given a subplot about chasing after a checked dress with which he has fallen in love.
 The Scarecrow is replaced with a Regent named Sir Richard Spud, and the Emerald City is renamed "the City of Jewels," although it is still stated (if only in the lyrics) to be set in Oz.
 Glinda is replaced with Maetta from The Magical Monarch of Mo, as she had appeared in several versions of the earlier musical.

-Unlike The Wizard of Oz, no songs were subsequently interpolated, although the show did not have a long enough run for that to be likely.
+Unlike The Wizard of Oz, no songs were subsequently interpolated.
 Two of the songs were not originally written for the musical, "Sweet Matilda" and "Soldiers."
 They were songs that Chapin had composed with lyricist Arthur Gillespie prior to his collaboration with Baum.
 Gillespie, however, was denied credit, and Baum is credited as lyricist for both songs.

-It was apparently retooled at several points.
-The program printed in the Hungry Tiger Press sheet music collection comes from late in the run--"The Equine Paradox" is not mentioned, and the play is presented in two acts rather than three.
+The show was apparently retooled at several points.
+The program printed in the Hungry Tiger Press sheet music collection comes from late in the run; "The Equine Paradox" is not mentioned, and the play is presented in two acts rather than three.

-The novel was later adapted as The Marvelous Land of Oz in 1981 with a book by Thomas W. Olson, lyrics by Gary Briggle, and music by Richard A. Dworsky.